-- You’ve had your tooth filled and need to protect the filling especially where a considerable chunk of the tooth is missing
+- You’ve had your tooth filled and need to protect the filling especially where a considerable chunk of the tooth is missing.

-- You’ve got a dental implant
+- You have a dental implant

 Your Dental Crown’s Appointment in Downtown Toronto

 Typically, dental crowns require two appointments.
 Our dentist will examine your teeth during the first appointment to see if they’re in good enough shape for a crown.
 You may need a root canal before you can get a crown to restore a tooth damaged by decay.